The Winterthur Library

 Laidacker also revised, expanded, and updated his Staffordshire china book.
 It came out as Anglo-American China, part I and part II.
 Part I covers American and Canadian views in printed transfer, Gaudy Dutch, Gaudy Welsh, Gaudy Ironstone, Spatter and other hand decorated wares by Staffordshire and other potters.
 Part II covers literary series (Dr. Syntax, Wilkie, and Don Quixote), sentimental subjects, English and other foreign views in transfer and patterns including ironstone by Staffordshire and other potters.

-Samuel H. Laidacker was married to Katherine Brace (Kay), who died in 1978.
-Their son John (also called Jack) followed his father and grandfather in the antiques business, specializing in firearms and British campaign medals.
+Samuel H. Laidacker was married to Katherine Ruth (Kay) Brace, who died in 1977.
+Their son John Samuel (also called Jack) followed his father and grandfather in the antiques business, specializing in firearms and British campaign medals.
 Samuel died on November 15, 1994, at the Klingerman Nursing Center in Orangeville, Pennsylvania.
+John Samuel Laidacker died on June 13, 2001, at the age of 69.

 SCOPE AND CONTENT

 The collection consists of Samuel Laidacker's business papers, including correspondence; card files; sales lists and sales records; issues of American Antiques Collector; photographs; printed material from antiques shows and auctions, including auction catalogs and price lists; newspaper and magazine clippings; and miscellaneous publications.
-As well, there are some papers from John Gideon Laidacker’s antiques business, and some nineteenth century documents, mostly records of land sales, that have nothing to do with the antiques business but which came in with the rest of the papers.
+As well, there are some papers, mostly correspondence and catalogs, from John Gideon Laidacker’s antiques business, and some nineteenth century documents, mostly records of land sales, that have nothing to do with the antiques business but which came with the rest of the papers.
+The collection includes some family correspondence and photographs, as well as photos of John Gideon Laidacker’s gun collection.

 The card files include names and addresses of collectors and dealers, subscribers to American Antiques Collector, and notes on the classification of china.
 The box of magazine and newspaper clippings offers research material on glass and ceramics.
 The photographs are pictures of china, furniture, glass, textiles, people, metal objects, etc., but unfortunately many are not identified or documented.